updated 05/01/2012 AT 9:00 AM ET

 Among those touched by Tony were the revivals of Arthur Miller’s Death of a Salesman, with Hoffman and Garfield (seven nominations, including best revival and director Mike Nichols), and the Disney musical Newsies (eight, including best musical).
 The uproarious new British comedy, One Man, Two Guvnors, scored seven nods, including one for its leading actor, James Corden.

-Special awards will be going to Hugh Jackman, who had a sold-out one-man show this season, and to Bernadette Peters for “her, which helps finds homes for pets.
+Special awards will be going to Hugh Jackman, who had a sold-out one-man show this season, and to Bernadette Peters for her “Broadway Barks, which helps finds homes for pets.
 She also starred in a revival of Stephen Sondheim’s Follies, which received eight nominations.

 For the complete list of Tony nominations, click here.